Weird, pioneering, rambunctious yet caring – Portland Oregon makes for a fabulous, if somewhat unexpected, gay holiday destination.

 Top Highlights in Portland

-UnderU4men -- A contemporary boutique specializing in natural fabric designer underwear, swimwear, gym apparel and more -- for men.
+UnderU4men – A contemporary boutique specializing in designer gay underwear, swimwear, gym apparel and more – all using natural fabric.
 With hundreds of amazing brands curated from around the world, you are sure to find a new favorite here.
 They have their flagship store here in Portland and a second outpost in Seattle.

 Gay Annual Events In Portland